reactjs/rfcs/text/0000-React.HeadlessComponent.md

 implementation to implement.
 This should get into specifics and corner-cases, and include examples of how the feature is used.
 Any new terminology should be defined here.

+**This section concerns the low level API design, which is only relevant if the High level premise of this RFC is accepted.**

 `React.HeadlessComponent` would be similar to `React.Component` in every way it has an optional `children` method instead of a `render`.
 Being headless, it will assume its child is a function and call it with data from running `children`, secondly its instance which provides class properties and state.